 - This recipe traditionally doesn’t use walnuts, but I wanted to add them in for a nice crunch.
 If you don’t have them on hand, you can leave them out.

 - Apple, Blueberry and Vanilla Vegan Oat Bran Porridge

 - Baked Apples with Dates and Nuts (Tufahije)

 I wanted to create something a little different, as it’s not quite a phyllo dough apple strudel or an apple pie, but something that resembles the consistency of a typical burek, but with apples.

-The layering is critical in this dish.
+Layering is critical in this dish.
 If you don’t do it as I have demonstrated, it will come out differently.
 Same flavours, but it won’t have the beautiful airiness and soft texture from the pastry with every bite.

-Other Yugoslav recipes you’ll love:
+Other European recipes you’ll love: